jeffery5bai/2024Fall-DeepMIR-Artifacts/README.md

 # 2024-Fall-DeepMIR-Artifacts
-> *This is a school final project and homeworks to learn music analysis and generation using DL-based methodologies.*
+> *These are the school final project and homeworks to learn music analysis and generation using DL-based methodologies.*

 ## Overview
 ### GuitarJam